mgreter/webmerge/README.md

 - Finalize API for spritesets generator
 - Improve path handling for js dev targets
 - Make writes/reads on same atomic file transparent
+- Do not hard depend on perl minifier backup modules

 Installing on Windows
 =====================